hoihu/py-framebuf/README.md

 # Pure Python MicroPython FrameBuffer Implementation

 A pure Python implementation of MicroPython's framebuffer module using `@micropython.viper` and `@micropython.asm_thumb` optimizations.
+This therefore runs on ARM compatible HW only.

 ## Overview